Chia-Network/chia-network.github.io/collections/_posts/2019-04-04-chia-network-announces-second-vdf-competition-with-in-total-prize-money.en.md

 Contestants will be able to communicate with Chia during the competition via a secure [Keybase](https://keybase.io/team/chia_network.public) channel.

-To learn more or enter the competition, please visit [here](https://www.chia.net/).

 ### Steps For Participating

 1. Both submissions and communications with the Chia team are done via [Keybase](https://keybase.io/team/chia_network.public).
 After you install the Keybase application, we have two channels available in chia_network.public: #VDF_contest (for discussions related to the competition) and #general (for general discussions about Chia).
 To join, type in your terminal: keybase team request-access chia_network.public